 Impatience and Uncertainty: Experimental Decisions Predict Adolescents' Field Behavior

-We study risk attitudes, ambiguity attitudes, and time preferences of 661 children and adolescents, aged ten to eighteen years, in an incentivized experiment.
-We relate experimental choices to field behavior.
-Experimental measures of impatience are found to be significant predictors of health related field behavior and saving decisions.
-In particular, more impatient children and adolescents are more likely to spend money on alcohol and cigarettes, have a higher body mass index (BMI) and are less likely to save money.
+We study risk attitudes, ambiguity attitudes, and time preferences of 661 children and adolescents, aged ten to eighteen years, in an incentivized experiment and relate experimental choices to field behavior.
+Experimental measures of impatience are found to be significant predictors of health-related field behavior, saving decisions and conduct at school.
+In particular, more impatient children and adolescents are more likely to spend money on alcohol and cigarettes, have a higher body mass index, are less likely to save money and show worse conduct at school.
 Experimental measures for risk and ambiguity attitudes are only weak predictors of field behavior.

-Keywords: experiments with children and adolescents, risk, ambiguity, time preferences, health status, savings, external validity, field behavior
+Keywords: experiments with children and adolescents, risk, ambiguity, time preferences, health status, savings, conduct at school, external validity